jakeg/no-cms/README.md

 ```

 ... this saves you from having to have HTML in your `.md` page files (but you still can if you want).

+## Ideas for improvements and how to customise

+- Can't imagine it being too hard to change from eg using EJS to using server-side Vue/React (even isomorphic rendering) or other alternatives instead.

+- Just hack away at the files - there's less than 500 lines of JS in total.

+- Make `npm run dev` cleverer in terms of when to rebuild watched files.